enjoy funerals? If not, then this is the guide

 obviously annoyed tone, “Would you people PLEASE keep it down, I’m

 trying to view the corpse!”
-Also: put down that popcorn.
+Also: put down that popcorn. - DO

 peer inside the coffin and then exclaim, “Dear god, she’s dead!”, dial